 Proponents of CBD oil claim that it has the potential to treat a wide variety of health issues.
 These health problems range from everyday ailments to chronic health conditions.
-Some of the issues that CBD have been reported to help alleviate are:

 There have been concerns about the possible side effects that CBD may have on people who use it.
 Some reported side effects include low blood pressure, dry mouth, drowsiness, and lightheadedness.
 Other side effects that CBD may trigger are anxiety, nausea, vomiting, changes in mood, changes in appetite, and diarrhea.